 The Adventist Accrediting Association (AAA) approved the opening of Kettering College in September 1967.
 The Ohio Board of Regents authorized the degrees in March 1968.
-The North Central Association of Colleges and Schools, 230 South LaSalle, Suite 7-500, Chicago, IL 60604, (800) 621-7440, granted correspondent standing in July 1968, candidate standing in July 1970, and full accreditation in March 1974.
+The Higher Learning Commission, 230 South LaSalle, Suite 7-500, Chicago, IL 60604, (800) 621-7440, granted correspondent standing in July 1968, candidate standing in July 1970, and full accreditation in March 1974.
 The College has been approved by the respective U.S. government agencies for acceptance of foreign students and for student eligibility under the U.S. Department of Veterans Affairs education benefits and the U.S. Department of Education and Health and Human Services loans and grants.
 Individual professional curricula are approved as follows:

 Diagnostic medical sonography

 The diagnostic medical sonography program has been educating students since 1980 and is accredited by the Commission on Accreditation of Allied Health Education Programs, 1361 Park St., Clearwater, FL 33756, upon recommendation by the Joint Review Committee on Education in Diagnostic Medical Sonography, 2025 Woodlane Dr., St. Paul, MN 55125-2998.

 The Bachelor of Science in Nursing (BSN) prelicensure degree with advanced placement for LPNs has been granted full approval from the Ohio Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, (404) 975-5000, www.acenursing.org.